Galehaut: Legend

 In the ensuing war, it becomes clear that Galehaut's army is going to win against Arthur's.
-However, Galehaut is so awed by the battlefield prowess of one of Arthur's knights, the mysterious Black Knight, that for his sake he renounces a certain victory and surrenders to Arthur for a chance to spend a night alone with the enigmatic hero.
+However, Galehaut is so awed by the battlefield prowess of one of Arthur's knights, the mysterious Black Knight (also previously known to him as the Red Knight from Galehaut's previous campaign that he had postponed for a year in order to let Arthur gather his forces for a more honorable victory), that for his sake he renounces a certain victory and surrenders to the amazed Arthur for just a chance to spend a night alone with the enigmatic hero.
 The knight, who turns out to be the young Lancelot, gratefully accepts Galehaut's companionship.
-What follows is a tale of Galehaut's love for Lancelot, interpreted by some modern scholars as a chivalric bond and deep male friendship and by others as explicit homosexuality, in which Galehaut figures as the central character as he becomes the tragic hero in the story.
+What follows is a tale of Galehaut's love for Lancelot, interpreted by some modern scholars as a chivalric bond and deep male friendship and by others as homosexuality, in which Galehaut figures as the central character as he becomes the tragic hero in the story.
 Galehaut, just as he has surrendered to Arthur, gives way before Guinevere, yielding Lancelot to her.
 He also joins Arthur's Knights of the Round Table, and later gives refuge to Lancelot and Guinevere in his land of Sorelois during the False Guinevere episode.
 He ultimately dies at the age of 39 by longing for Lancelot, having been separated with him (Lancelot was first kidnapped by Morgan le Fay and then went mad and disappeared) and after receiving false news of his death.
-Lancelot, at the end of his own life, is buried next to Galehaut at his castle of Joyous Gard in the tomb that he had built to consecrate and eternalise their companionship.
+Lancelot, at the end of his own life, is buried next to Galehaut at his castle of Joyous Gard in the tomb that he had built to consecrate and eternalize their companionship.
 Long after his death, Galehaut continues to be commonly recalled as an exemplar of greatness.